Tetragrammaton: Christianity

 It is assumed that early Jewish Christians inherited from Jews the practice of reading "Lord" where the Tetragrammaton appears in the Hebrew text (and where a few Greek manuscripts use it in the midst of their Greek translation).
 Gentile Christians, primarily non-Hebrew speaking and using Greek Scripture texts, may have read Κύριος ("Lord"), as in the Greek text of the New Testament and in their copies of the Greek Old Testament.
 This practice continued into the Latin Vulgate where Dominus ("Lord") represented the Tetragrammaton in the Latin text.
-At the Reformation, the Luther Bible used capitalized Herr ("Lord") in the German text of the Old Testament to represent the Tetragrammaton.
+At the Reformation, the Luther Bible used all-caps HERR ("Lord") in the German text of the Old Testament to represent the Tetragrammaton.

 In Christianity, when the Tetragrammaton is vocalized, the forms Yahweh or Jehovah are used.
 Jah or Yah is an abbreviation of Jahweh/Yahweh, and often sees usage by Christians in the interjection "Hallelujah", meaning "Praise Jah", which is used to give God glory.